ClointFusion/ClointFusion/README.md

 Open your favorite terminal and type `dost`.
 That's it!

+Make sure you close all your Google Chrome windows before starting.

 - Want to change the chrome profile ?

     - Use `dost -p "Profile 1"`